THREE SIBLINGS OPEN A BAR

 HEDGING THEIR BETS

 In October 1995, the owner of a local vegetarian restaurant was enjoying his big, juicy Vortex burger when he asked the siblings if they would be interested in taking over his business in Little 5 Points.
 Since they had only secured a 5-year lease in their original space, they decided expansion to this eclectic neighborhood was a logical choice.
-After all, they were enjoying the bar business, so they negotiated a deal and set about the task of transforming a long neglected hippie restaurant into a second Vortex location.
+After all, they were enjoying the bar business, so they negotiated a deal and set about the task of transforming a long-neglected hippie restaurant into a second Vortex location.
 The final touch of the renovation was adding the 20-foot high “Laughing Skull” facade, which has since become an Atlanta landmark.
 They opened the doors to the Little 5 Points Vortex on July 21st, just three days before Atlanta’s 1996 Olympic Games began.

 RELOCATING THE ORIGINAL

 At the 5-year mark, the tiny original Vortex in Midtown was packed to capacity every day.
-In order to deal with the drastic increase in business, the partners realized that a move was absolutely necessary.
-They found a much larger space in a newly renovated loft building just a few blocks away.
+In order to deal with the drastic increase in business, the partners realized that a move was necessary.
+They found a larger space in a newly renovated loft building just a few blocks away.
 Many regular customers were sad to see the one-of-a-kind little gem relocate, even though they understood it had to be done.
 In a spectacular show of support, a group of their loyal friends and patrons showed up to help them make the move.
 It was an impromptu party that turned into a parade.
 All of the furniture, fixtures and décor was moved from its original location to its new home, in a rag-tag convoy of cars, pickup trucks, vans and even motorcycles.
 That’s how The Vortex-Midtown relocated to 878 Peachtree Street, over the course of a single weekend, back in November of 1997.

 BEST BURGER IN ATLANTA

-STILL FAMILY-OWNED, STILL FIERCELY INDEPENDENT
+STILL FAMILY-OWNED, STILL PROUDLY INDEPENDENT